Climate forcing data#

 Now that we have all the static data, we can focus on the climate variables.
 In this notebook we will…

-1. …download ERA5 land reanalysis data aggregated to our catchment area,
+1. …download ERA5 land reanalysis data aggregated to our catchment,

 2. …and determine the reference altitude of the data from the geopotential height.